BlockstreamResearch/bip-frost-dkg/README.md

 They assume that participants have access to an equality check mechanism "Eq", i.e., a mechanism that asserts that the input values provided to it by all participants are equal.

+TODO Consider removing INDETERMINATE...
+If we insist on conditional termination, this cannot be an output, it can be at most the state before the output.
+Then we're back to booleans as in the paper.
 Eq has the following abstract interface:
 Every participant can invoke Eq(x) with an input value x.
 When Eq returns for a calling participant, it will return SUCCESS, INDETERMINATE, or FAIL to the calling participant.
  - SUCCESS means that it is guaranteed that all honest participants agree on the value x (but it may be the case that not all of them have established this fact yet).
 This means that the DKG was successful and the resulting aggregate key can be used, and the generated secret keys need to be retained.
 It may still be helpful to check with other participants out-of-band that they have all arrived at the SUCCESS state.
 (TODO explain)